Family & Youth Initiative

 The Family and Youth Initiative program offers presentations to parents, professionals, educators students and young adults, whenever requested.
 These sessions provide information about drugs, youth at risk and parenting styles.

 The opportunity to negotiate the frequency of your appointments

 The right to take a break or stop therapy at any time

 groups and workshops:

-- Adult Information Night: our two-hour presentations are for parents, professionals, and other adults who wish to know more about substance misuse and its effects.
+Parent Orientation Night: our two-hour presentations are for parents and guardians who wish to know more about substance misuse and its effects.
 The next Parent Orientation Night will take place on Wednesday, November 6 at 6:30.